vuejs/v2.vuejs.org/src/api/index.md

 - **Usage:**

   Watch an expression or a computed function on the Vue instance for changes.
-The callback gets called with the new value and the old value. **Note when mutating (rather than replacing) an Object or an Array, the old value will be the same as new value because they reference the same Object/Array.**
+The callback gets called with the new value and the old value.
 The expression can be a single keypath or any valid binding expressions.

+<p class="tip">Note: when mutating (rather than replacing) an Object or an Array, the old value will be the same as new value because they reference the same Object/Array.
+Vue doesn't keep a copy of the pre-mutate value.</p>

 - **Example:**